farisachugthai/pyreadline/README.rst

 Features:

-*  Keyboard text selection and copy/paste
+*  Keybindings in accordance with the GNU readline library

-*  Shift-Arrow keys for text selection
+*  :kbd:`Shift`-Arrow keys for text selection

+*  :kbd:`Control-C` for copy

-*  Control-c can be used for copy.
-Activate with `allow_ctrl_c(True)` in config file `pyreadlineconfig.ini`.
+   * Activate with `allow_ctrl_c(True)` in config file.
+An example is given at :file:`pyreadline/configuration/pyreadlineconfig.ini`

-*  Double tapping Ctrl-C will raise a `KeyboardInterrupt`
+*  Double tapping :kbd:`Control-C` will raise a `KeyboardInterrupt`

    * use `ctrl_c_tap_time_interval(x)` where x is your preferred tap time window

    * default 0.3s

-*  standard `paste` which pastes first line of content on clipboard.
+*  standard `paste` which pastes first line of content on clipboard

+*  Alternatively, users can set the option ``IPython_paste``

-*  IPython_paste, which pastes tab-separated data as list of lists or numpy array if all data is numeric
+   * which pastes tab-separated data as list of lists or numpy array if all data is numeric

 *  `paste_multiline_code` pastes code that spans multiple lines or has embedded newlines in it.

    * Useful for copy pasting code

 The latest development version is always available at the GitHub `repository`_.